Dame121/AI-Image-Generator/README.md

 ### Summary of Changes

-- I made adjustments to the `2-1.py` model code, which includes [briefly describe the changes you made here].
+- I made adjustments to the `2-1.py` model code, which includes adding a GUI using customtkinter to run the 2_1 model so we can give our own prompts and it will generate an image.

 ---

-Feel free to update the "Summary of Changes" section with more specific details about the modifications you've made to the code.

-Let me know if you'd like further tweaks!